Erasmus experience in Hannover, Germany

 What good cultural sites are there to visit?

-Hannover is also rich when in comes to culture.
+Hanover is also rich when in comes to culture.
 Between museum, gardens, opera, concerts everywhere, GOP Variete Theater, you always have something to do, something interesting!
-You'll see, it's so much to do, so little time... and sometimes there are some interesting discounts for students, just ask.
+You'll see, it's so much to do, so little time...
+And sometimes there are some interesting discounts for students, just ask.

 Just go there!
 You'll have the best time of you life for sure!
 If you can, stay the whole year.
 If you only can stay one semester, choose the Summer Semester!
-I've been there only for the Winter Semester and now I went back to visit my friends and it's uncomparable, sunny Hannover with barbeques in park is something you don't want to miss!
+I've been there only for the Winter Semester and now I went back to visit my friends and it's incomparable, sunny Hanover with barbecues in park is something you don't want to miss!

 Share your Erasmus Experience in Hannover!